dev-academy-programme/orientation---Archived/2-installation/README.md

 # Virtual machine installation and set up

-## DO THIS IMMEDIATELY (it's gonna take a while)
+## DO THIS IMMEDIATELY (it will take a little while to download)

 For Phase-0, we'll be using a "virtual machine".
 This is a "computer within a computer".

 > Note: Your computer needs to be powerful enough to run the virtual machine.
 In general a laptop computer (not a Chromebox or tablet or equivalent) purchased in the last two or three years with a minimum of 4 GB of RAM, and running a recent operating system is required.
 If you attempt to install Vagrant and/or VirtualBox and you get a warning that your operating system is not new enough, either upgrade or contact us.

-> Note: If you are already using Ubuntu, then contact us for instructions.
-You will not need to install the virtual machine as you'd just be putting Ubuntu on Ubuntu.
-Not really worth it, eh?

 Essentially, it means that you download our "machine" to yours, and then when you run it, it's like you have another computer running inside your computer.
 This is called a virtual machine.

 When you're in our virtual Ubuntu machine, it is *exactly as if* you were on an actual Ubuntu machine.
-Because you are.
+Because you are!
 It's a full Ubuntu installation.
 But it runs inside a "sandbox" on your computer, so it can't hurt your computer.

 The reasons we use the virtual machine is because it ensures that everyone has exactly the same set up.
 This makes teaching much, much easier, and that means that we have more time to *teach*, rather than spending a lot of time dealing with frustrating computer issues.
+Another good reason is that a *lot* of web development these days involves using virtual machines.
+So get used to it now.

 That said, running two computers on one set of hardware does put a little strain on your computer, so if you have a really old computer or one with very little power, then try to borrow a better one for Phase-0.
 If you can't borrow one, and despite your best efforts the virtual machine won't run on your computer, then let us know and we'll try to help you get set up otherwise.
+But using the VM is by far our preference.

 ## How to set up the box